 The Wholesale Electricity Market

-Spot prices in the wholesale electricity market dropped considerably once again in August.
-Average spot prices for the month ranged from $40 in the lower South Island ($98 in July), to $49 in the upper North Island ($107 in July).
+Spot prices in the wholesale electricity market increased again through August.
+Average spot prices ranged from $131 in the lower South Island (up from $108 in July), up to $149 in the upper North Island (up from $120).

 The following chart shows average weekly spot prices over the last 2 years.
-The significant drop in prices in the last 2 months is clearly visible on the far right of the graph.
+The gradual increase through August can be clearly seen.

 Electricity Generation Mix